danm0nster/mvjrqa-replication/README.md

 `results/mvjrqa.csv`.

 The third script reads in the merged data and performs a regression analysis.

+The fourth scripts creates plots of the joint recurrence coupling indicator, example time series for a single experimental trial, and some diagnostic plots for the supplementary information.

 ## Software and packages used
 The scripts use R (R Core Team, 2025) and the following packages: